superwerker/superwerker/docs/adrs/notifications.md

 ## Context

-superwerker creates an OpsItem in Systems Mamager OpsCenter for emails received by the RootMail featured.
+superwerker creates an OpsItem in Systems Manager OpsCenter for emails received by the RootMail featured.
 Without notifications for new OpsItems, users need to manually check the OpsCenter for new items.

 ## Decision